Johnny O'Bryant III: Meralco Bolts (2022)

 On August 6, 2022, he signed with the Meralco Bolts of the Philippine Basketball Association (PBA) as the team's import for the 2022–23 PBA Commissioner's Cup.
 He was set to be replaced by Jessie Govan after a 1–5 start to the conference, but O'Bryant stayed with the team when Govan was measured above the conference's 6'10" height limit.
 He was supposed to play another game on October 30, but the game was postponed due to Tropical Storm Paeng.
 On October 31, he was finally replaced by K. J. McDaniels.

-Shanghai Sharks (2022–present)
+Shanghai Sharks (2022–2023)

 In October 2022, O'Bryant signed with the Shanghai Sharks of the Chinese Basketball Association.